06 Jun Levoit Core 300 vs Levoit Core P350

 Want to Read Reviews of the Levoit Core 300 and Core P350?

 I have reviewed these two air purifiers elsewhere on this air purifier reviews site.
 For that reason, I won’t be repeating myself here.
 Instead, I’ll do what I consider sensible at the moment, that is, really focus on the similarities and differences to make your shopping journey a little easier and more enjoyable.

 Let’s jump right in and see how the Levoit Core 300 stacks up against the Levoit Core P350.

 Both air purifiers are available in a nice-looking cylindrical design.
 Most Levoit air purifiers have a cylindrical shape, and these two are no exception.
 This shape is easy on the eye, and it somewhat balances out the straight lines of the space they sanitize.
 I mean, most rooms are either rectangular or square.
 In addition, this clever design incorporates a 360-degree air inlet around the lower half of the air purifiers.

 speaking of product design, did you know that the Core 300, a best seller at Amazon scooped the iF Design Award 2020 in Hamburg, Germany.
 Well, it’s not like the air purifier was declared the best ever built, but it got prestigious recognition as an outstanding product design along with others.

-- Genuine Replacement Filters: Search for core300-rf or core 300 replacement filter for Replacement Filters.
+- Genuine Replacement Filters: Search for lvh132rf for Replacement filter.
 Use genuine Levoit replacement filters to maintain the best performance and to ensure what you're buying is worthy of your investment